Transforming your journey at Gatwick Airport

 The full timetable is available in journey planners such as www.nationalrail.co.uk.

-As a summary of our plans for services from 17 May 2020 operating on the Brighton Main Line:
+Here is a summary of the main changes for services from 17 May 2020 compared to the Winter 2019 timetable:

-- Southern services from the West Coastway (Littlehampton via Hove) and East Coastway (Hastings / Eastbourne via Lewes) to London Victoria will operate with longer eight carriage trains throughout most of the day, instead of four carriage trains, providing twice as much space on-board and much more passenger space on the busiest sections of the network.
+Southern services from the West Coastway (Littlehampton via Hove) and East Coastway (Hastings / Eastbourne via Lewes) to London Victoria will run with longer eight carriage trains throughout most of the day, instead of four carriage trains, providing twice as much space on-board and much more space for customers on the busiest sections of the network.

 West Coastway services will make new station stops at Preston Park (increasing services to half hourly), Hassocks and Burgess Hill, and East Coastway services will make extra station stops at Wivelsfield, introducing a new half-hourly service in both directions at Wivelsfield.

-On Sundays, Southern services will operate as today, albeit with the addition of additional stops at Cooksbridge on the East Coastway service, creating a Sunday service at this station for the first time.
-This means that direct Southern services between London Victoria and Brighton will continue to operate on Sundays and because of the additional Thameslink service, the number of trains at Brighton per hour on Sundays increases from four to five trains per hour.
+On Sundays, Southern services will run as in the Winter 2019 timetable, albeit with the addition of stops at Cooksbridge on the East Coastway service, creating a Sunday service at this station for the first time.

 Q. Why have you stopped joining or splitting trains at Haywards Heath?